Overview

 trace where a rule came from:

-That rule feeds every future Brain call, so the critic won't repeat the
+That rule feeds every future Brain call, so the code review won't repeat the

 same wrong call twice.
-A dismiss without a reason clears the critique but
+A dismiss without a reason clears the code review but

 teaches Siltpoke nothing. /siltpoke-undismiss <id> reverses a dismissal

-— it flips the critique back to pending and removes the rule it created,
+— it flips the code review back to pending and removes the rule it created,

 if that dismissal is what created it.

 The fastest way to end up with a codebase you don't understand is to vibe-code one.
-Repo Graph turns what your agent built into a structural map you can actually read back.
+Code Map turns what your agent built into a structural map you can actually read back.

 Build the graph